varpstar/kotlin-android/jetpackComposeBasics/Readme.md

 ---

-2**Compose lazy list with onboarding** - Build app which shows you onboarding screen and list of items
+2. **Compose lazy list with onboarding** - Build app which shows you onboarding screen and list of items

    _Features_:
    - Jetpack compose